-Choosing the right eCommerce KPIs to track isn't easy.
+Choosing the right eCommerce Analytics Platforms and KPIs to track isn't easy.
 Your choice will depend on your individual strategies and goals.
 With the huge amounts of readily available data to modern businesses it's easy to become overwhelmed and miss what is important.
 You can't track everything so it's crucial to sift through and select the information that is relevant and will be the most beneficial to report on regularly.

 There is no one-size-fits-all solution but there are some top metrics and eCommerce KPI benchmarks that prove useful for most online businesses.
 Here's everything you need to know.